 Nematodes, Ditylenchus dipsaci, is a microscopic worm.
 It can live without water for several days.
 It causes invisible changes to the crop.
 It produces deformities, discoloration and tissue collapse.
 It results in the decimation of garlic.
 It can be prevented by the application of Metarigium anisopili at a rate of 20 kg /ha.

 Thrips are another type of pests causing much damages to garlic.
 They suck the sap and slow down the growth of the bulb.
 The bulbs may wilt and die.
 To prevent them, 1-3 % of neem oil can be applied.
 In the morning, the beetles can be killed manually.
 10% of Neem seed juice can also be applied.
 To 10 liters of water, 30 ml of Nilgiri oil, 300 ml of Daskavya can be added and sprayed, which is the best organic way to prevent thrips.

 Harvesting the crop is usually done after 4-5 months after planting.
 The harvest-ready crops bend a turn yellow or brown.
 It usually is done manually.
 The yield may be 10- 20 tonnes /hectare.

 It is the process of removing an excess of moisture in harvested bulbs.
 Initially, it is done in the field.
 The bulbs must be covered to prevent damages by the sun.
 The bulbs must be exposed to the sun for 7-8 weeks and then stored.

-The garlic is separated according to its size i.e its diameter.
+The garlic is separated according to its size, i.e., its diameter.
 They are graded as large-sized, medium-sized and small-sized.
 They have to be stored in well-ventilated rooms.
-Loss in weight during storage of bulbs can be prevented by spraying 3,000 ppm of maleic hydrazide 3 weeks prior to harvest.
+Loss in weight during storage of bulbs can be prevented by spraying 3,000 ppm of maleic hydrazide 3 weeks before harvest.